 Still: the most effective way to get water from the inside of an iPhone is to get right in there and dry it out from within.

-To be honest, we wouldn’t recommend this approach, primarily because of its potential to exacerbate the problem, but in some situations it may be the only way to save the day and at least recover some of your data.
+To be honest, we wouldn’t recommend this approach, primarily because of its potential to exacerbate the problem, but in some situations, it may be the only way to save the day and at least recover some of your data.
 If nothing else works and you’re out of warranty, you may find yourself with nothing to lose.

 How to eject water from an iPhone speaker

-There is a last thing you can try if you find that water may be in your device.
+There is one last thing you can try if you find that water may be in your device.
 While most iPhones are water-resistant, it doesn’t stop water from getting into the speaker grilles.
 Apple Watches comes with a built-in feature that can be toggled to ‘eject’ the water by playing a specific frequency, clearing out its speaker grilles in the process.
 Why iPhones don’t feature a similar option is something of a mystery, but there is a relatively easy way to get the same results via a free app called Sonic (the Tone Generator, not the hedgehog).

 Simply download the app and tap the water droplet icon in the middle of the screen.
 This should cause the water to ‘jump’ from the speaker so you can absorb it with a tissue.
 A paid version also offers other frequency ranges, so if your music or podcasts sound a bit garbled after the iPhone takes a dip, this is well worth a go.